burgil/supe-project-creator/README.md

 *   **Deno Support**: Add support for Deno as a JavaScript runtime environment.
 *   **AI Demo Projects**: Expand the project creator to support other types of AI demo projects, including machine learning and natural language processing examples.
-*   **Improved Key Features**:
 *   **Enhanced Project Customization**: Allow users to customize project settings, such as dependencies and configurations, more easily.
 *   **Streamlined Project Setup**: Simplify the project setup process, making it faster and more intuitive for users.
 *   **Better Support for Advanced Features**: Improve support for advanced features, such as hot reloading and TypeScript integration.
-- **HTTP/2 Support**: Add support for HTTP/2 to improve performance and user experience.
+*   **HTTP/2 Support**: Add support for HTTP/2 to improve performance and user experience.
-- **SSL and HTTPS**: Integrate SSL certificates to serve projects over HTTPS.
+*   **SSL and HTTPS**: Integrate SSL certificates to serve projects over HTTPS.
-- **Explore HTTP/3**: Investigate and potentially add support for HTTP/3 to future-proof your web applications.
+*   **Explore HTTP/3**: Investigate and potentially add support for HTTP/3 to future-proof your web applications.
-- **Improved Installation**: Streamline the installation process for easier and faster project setup.
+*   **Improved Installation**: Streamline the installation process for easier and faster project setup.
-- **Tutorials and Documentation**: Create detailed tutorials and expand documentation to cover project setup, advanced configurations, and common use cases.
+*   **Tutorials and Documentation**: Create detailed tutorials and expand documentation to cover project setup, advanced configurations, and common use cases.
-- **YouTube Videos**: Launch a YouTube channel with video guides covering different aspects of Supe Project Creator.
+*   **YouTube Videos**: Launch a YouTube channel with video guides covering different aspects of Supe Project Creator.
-- **GIF and Media Demos**: Provide GIFs and other media assets to visually demonstrate the tool's features and workflows.
+*   **GIF and Media Demos**: Provide GIFs and other media assets to visually demonstrate the tool's features and workflows.
+*   **LLM Demo**: Include more AI demos, specifically large language model demos.
+*   **Optional TypeScript Error Notifications**: Introduce optional notifications for TypeScript errors to enhance user experience.
+*   **Dev Plugins Ecosystem**: Establish a plugins ecosystem for developers to extend and customize the project creator.
+*   **Server Integrations**: Offer out-of-the-box server integrations and auto CORS setup for seamless connectivity.
+*   **CLI and Code Integrations**: Enable CLI and code integrations to utilize the project creator as a package.
+*   **Docs and JSDocs Definitions**: Add comprehensive documentation and JSDocs definitions for improved clarity and usability.

 **These features are in active development, and your feedback is always welcome!**

+## Prerequisites

+Before executing any scripts, please take a moment to:

+1. **Read this entire document** to understand the necessary steps and requirements.
+2. **Verify that you have installed** the required dependencies:
+	* `bun`
+	* `deno` (if applicable)

+By doing so, you will ensure a smooth and successful execution of the scripts.

 ## Usage